-1. Executive Sumary
+1. Executive Summary

-Thank you for your support of our initiative to promote the environment and maintain a green building.
+Thank you for your support of our initiative to promote the environment.
 We can make a big difference together.
 Here's the TLDR for each section, to make getting started easy.

 2. Environment Champion

 We ask that you nominate someone to be the environment champion for your tenancy.
 This will give us a point of contact to allow for a cooperative approach towards sustainability and a greener future.